Order of the Holy Cross

 The Order of the Holy Cross is an international Anglican monastic order that follows the Rule of St. Benedict.

 History

 The order was founded in 1884 by the Rev. James Huntington, an Episcopal priest, in New York City.
 The order moved to Maryland briefly before settling in West Park, New York, in 1902.

 Houses

-As of 2018 the order maintained five houses:
+As of 2018 the Order of the Holy Cross maintained five houses: